starlink-community/dishyworld/README.md

 ## Viewing Grafana

-Navigate to `localhost:3000`.
 The default grafana username and password is `admin`.
-From there, click on the dashboard "Dishy".
+The dashboard will be available at http://localhost:3000/d/dishy/dishy

 ## Prometheus